Welcome To The Closet Sales Era

 While Berenblat applauds the shoppers, she says that, in order for closet sales to be a sustainable model, hosts also have to keep the circular cycle going by using the money to buy secondhand, rather than restocking the closet with new clothing: “Are you doing this to be part of the share economy or are you doing this to go buy more things?”
 Satenstein agrees: “We could all survive without buying something new right now and everyone would have something to wear for the rest of our lives.”

-Not only can closet sales encourage sustainable fashion consumption and be a profitable venture — Massucci has made close to $2,500 in her closet sales — but they’re also creating community.
+Not only can closet sales encourage sustainable fashion consumption and be a profitable venture, but they’re also creating community.
 “I think the goal isn't necessarily money.
 I think it really is the community you grow,” says Anderson, who partners with local vendors to host pop-up markets and closet sales.
 “To me, it’s all about building relationships in the community.”

 Advertisement